Ethical AI

 Flag urgent dates and concerns

-If a renewal, deadline, notice window, dispute or operational decision is time-sensitive, it should be clearly identified before work begins.
+If a renewal, deadline, notice window, dispute or operational decision is time-sensitive, identify it clearly before work begins.

 Review outputs before use